TishShaw/simplychat-frontend/README.md

 If you'd like to contribute to the codebase, please fork and clone this repo, then submit a pull request with any code changes.

-## Major Hurdles

- A major hurdle when working on creating this full stack project was deployment.
-I initially tried deploying my front end with netlify but ran into a blocker with the build.command.
-I solved this issue by switching hosting services to github pages.